VorskiImagineering/django-C3PO/README.md

 After synchronization django-C3PO sends post_compilemessages signal which notifies that translations are ready.
 Server restart is needed then to reload compiled .mo files into application.

+Application uses celery to prevent timeout when synchronizing translations.
+Be sure to properly configure it before use.

 Quick start
 -----------